More Canadians plan to work past 65

 For the past 15 years, I have been teaching retirement workshops and one of the biggest changes to planning is that more and more of these boomers are planning to work in retirement.

-Sun Life has just release their Fifth annual Unretirement Index survey.
+Sun Life has just released its Fifth annual Unretirement Index survey.
 New research by Sun Life and their Unretirement index suggests that the latest trend is that boomers are planning to work longer and retire later.
 Heres some of their key findings.

 Fewer Canadians plan to be retired at 66